HR privacy statement

 Dispelix may disclose personal data to third parties:

 - when permitted or required by law, such as to tax authorities, social security authorities, insurance companies, pension institutions, occupational health care institutions, and trade unions and to occupational health and safety institutions and other equivalent authorities;

-- to trusted services providers, such as outsourced payroll, IT service providers or recruitment agencies, for the purposes listed above; and
+- to trusted services providers, such as outsourced payroll, security service providers, IT service providers or recruitment agencies, for the purposes listed above; and

 - if Dispelix is involved in a merger, acquisition, or sale of all or a portion of its assets.